saufrecht/ledger-explorer/docs/USAGE.md

   * **Date**.
 Entry date.
   * **Amount Num**.
 Value of the transaction.
 Ledger Explorer assumes all values are the same currency.

+Read a CSV or XLS file, one row per transaction.

+* If column names in the source data don't match the Fields listed, enter new column names.
+Matching and renaming ignores capitalization
+* Date: required.  parsable date, or YYYY.
+* Label for each individual transaction (if importing Gnucash, Notes and Memo added automatically)
+* Used to determine account tree.
+Full path of account, e.g., Assets:Tools:Wheelbarrow.
+* Alternative method for account tree
+* Account tree is derived from tree source file if present, or transaction source if not.
+Within each source, full account name is preferred over parent.
+* Delimiter: If Full Account Names are used to generate the path, use this delimiter between each account name.
+* Unit: For data not in dollars.
+E.g., in $000s, or another unit altogether.
+* Alternate label for Cash Flow, e.g., Examining cumulative data by account
+* Alternate label for Balance Sheet, e.g., Examining transactions as flows by account and time